SquareSR/Testing-Red-Classic/red-classic/README.md

 - Down 1 to use PP UP on slot 1 Horn Drill
 - Teach slot 4/5 TM26 Earthquake over slot 2 Rockslide

+> Alternative standard: Use all rare candies, srepel, swap HM01 with PPUP, teach EQ (Delay using PPUP until after Koga)

 Get on the bike and cut both trees to enter the Safari Zone.

 SAFARI ZONE